danfuzz/samizdat/doc/library-guide/Class.md

 Compares two classes.
 Two different classes are never equal.

-#### `totalOrder(map1, map2) -> int`
+#### `totalOrder(cls1, cls2) -> int`

-Compares two classes for order, as follows:

-* Core (primitive) classes order earlier than all other classes.
-* Derived data classes order earlier than everything but core classes.
-* Opaque derived classes order after all other classes.

-Within each category, classes are ordered by name.
-For two different classes with the same category and name (which can happen only with opaque derived classes), the order is arbitrary but consistent.
+Compares two classes for order, by name.
+No other aspects of the classes are considered.
+This means, for example, you can have one class as a key in a map, and it will be found if you search for a different class that happens to have the same name.

 <br><br>